 Why Your Reputation Score is Important

-As noted below, there are a wide variety of factors to consider when determining your Reputation Score.
+As noted below, there are a wide variety of factors to consider when determining your Score.
 But why does your score matter so much?
 Since your online reputation represents how you are viewed by people and businesses all around the world, it holds a high impact on nearly every aspect of your life or career including:

 Whether a potential client decides to do business with you versus a competitor